klavins/ECEP520/week_5/README.md

 q.erase(5,2);                 // remove two elements starting at position 5, reindexing subsequent elements
 ```

 One method that can be useful is called `emplace`.
 It is use to construct new elements of the base type of, for example, a `vector`.
-This is needed because construct elements and then pushing them into the vector can be cumbersome.
+This is needed because constructing elements and then pushing them into the vector can be cumbersome.
 Thus, if you have a class `Imaginary` with a constructor that takes two arguments, the real part and the imaginary part, you can do
 ```c++
 vector<Imaginarey> r;
 r.emplace(r.begin(),2.0,3.0);
 ```
-which creates a vector whose first element is the imaginary numer `2+3i`.
+which creates a `vector` whose first element is the imaginary numer `2+3i`.

 A new for loop form is available in C++ as well, allowing you to interate over the elements in a sequential container easily.
 FOr example, to iterate over the characters in a string, you can do:
 ```c++